-Newport Girls' High School FWAS Coordinator, Michael Scott, has recently written a blog for the SSAT about Flexible Working:
+Newport Girls' High School FWAMS Coordinator, Michael Scott, wrote a blog in 2022 for the SSAT about Flexible Working:

 Flexible Working Does Not Need To Be ‘Rigid’…

 The last two months have seen an increase in high-profile media cases concerning the refusal of employers to consider flexible working requests from employees.
 Covid-19 has focused all our minds on the balance between our workplace and home life.
 Technology has been used to far greater worth and the pandemic has reminded us of the importance of family and relationships.
 It is therefore only a matter of time before legal challenges encroach widely on the education sphere.
 How ready is your school/Trust for this?
 What can be done to address flexible working requests now?

 Michael Scott is Headteacher of Newport Girls’ High School in Shropshire.
 Appointed as the Flexible Working Ambassador School (FWAS) Lead for the West Midlands region in the spring, he has been challenging school leaders and Trusts to consider how to adopt a fresh approach to this important topic.
 With leadership experience in three girls’ schools where a greater than average number of staff are female (and the proportion of part time staff in his schools has been around 40-55%), clever timetabling and a pragmatic, acquiescent approach have won favour with talented colleagues who may have had no other choice but to leave the profession.
 Around 26% of female teachers nationwide work part time, compared to 42% of women in the workforce nationally.
 But is flexible working just about allowing female emloyees to go part time?
 Not at all.